 Each Trinity campus unites to reach its local community by identifying specific local needs and then investing in those needs to make a difference.
 You’re invited to help reflect Christ’s love to others and to share the Good News of the Gospel right where you live.

 Want to see more about how you can get involved?

 The William A. Hunton YMCA is located in one of Norfolk’s most impoverished neighborhoods.
 As one of the only six remaining YMCAs in the U.S. that are sustained by donations rather than membership fees, the Hunton YMCA meets the daily needs of 200 neighborhood families by providing breakfast, lunch, childcare, and educational resources.
 The Norfolk campus is coming alongside the Hunton YMCA to serve these neighbors by providing 1Died4All basketball camps, school supply giveaways, feeding and serving local residents as well as providing volunteer services.
 I'm interested in REACHing Downtown Norfolk

 W.T.
 Cooke Elementary School is located just 1.3 miles from the Oceanfront campus meeting space.
-More than 45% of its students receive free or reduced-cost lunches and one in three is Latino.
-Many come from families in which English is the second language and are transient, living in Virginia Beach for just portions of the year.
+More than 45% of the student body receives free or reduced-cost lunches and one in three students are from the Latino community.
+Many of the students come from families in which English is the second language and have transient living situations where they stay in Virginia Beach for just portions of the year.
 These students need immediate food assistance as well as academic support.
-The Oceanfront campus is committed to meeting practical needs for Cooke students, and going beyond by building lasting relationships with students and families through one-on-one and community activities and outreach.
-I'm interested in REACHing the VB Oceanfront
+The Oceanfront campus is committed to meeting the practical needs of Cooke Elementary students and supporting the faculty and staff in the tremendous work they do to educate and care for these children.
+The goal is to build lasting relationships with students and families through volunteers connecting one-on-one with students through mentorship and academic support while also providing support for the school's faculty.

 Princess Anne Campus